Tactician Corporation: 1990–1993: Tactician for Macintosh, OS/2, and DEC

-1994–2003: Tactician Corporation, TacticianOne, and MapScape.com
+1994–2003: Tactician Corporation, TacticianOne, MapScape.com and Giken Shoji International

 Tactics International Ltd. was renamed to Tactician Corporation in 1994.
 In that same year, a partnership was created with the Japanese company, Giken Shoji International, to release the desktop software Tactician 3.1 in Japan.

 In 1995, Tactician Corporation was awarded a mapping contract with the FDIC to create the Tactician CRA Analyzer product.
 Based on the Tactician engine, the CRA Analyzer allowed FDIC bank examiners and banks themselves to analyze bank compliance with the Community Reinvestment Act (CRA) and other fair lending laws and regulations using census and summarized HMDA data.
 Also that year, Tactician signed Maptel as their Spanish distributor of business GIS solutions.

+Also in 1995 Giken Shoji International released the first Japanese version of Tactician fully translated for the Japanese language.

 Tactician Corporation released the new Tactician 4.0 in 1996.
 Also in 1996, Tactician created the SITE-AMERICA target marketing and site analysis product.

+In 1996, Giken Shoji International released Tactician based 'Targeting Machine' a Trade Area Analysis GIS for Japan.

+In 1997, Giken Shoji International invested in Tactician Corporation to build a closer relationship with Tactician Corporation.
+This was followed in 1998 by the establishment of a joint R&D Branch in Boston, MA. that included Giken Shoji staff from Japan.

 TacticianOne was released in 1998 as a newly redesigned and faster desktop software program that was created to update and replace the previous Tactician 5.

 In 1999, Tactician Corporation created one of the first GIS SaaS systems at MapScape.com.
 It was based on the TacticianOne engine for web-based site reporting and geomarketing that could be accessed from any computer.
 Also in 1999, Tactician formed a partnership with ADVO (later purchased by Valassis in 2007) to create the Targeter EXPRESS software for creating advertising campaigns and planning new site locations.

+In 2001, Tactician Corporation and Giken Shoji International established a joint Development Center in Sydney, Australia to develop new technologies in the geo-marketing space including internet based solutions.

-A new company, Tactician Media, was formed in 2001 as an affiliated, partially-owned company of Tactician Corporation to break into the field of planning and placement of print media advertising.
+A new company, Tactician Media, was formed in 2001 as an affiliated, partially owned company of Tactician Corporation to break into the field of planning and placement of print media advertising.
 To this end, they created the Insert Express front-end for newspaper advertising, and they also created Tactician Direct for solo and direct mail marketing, both of which were based on the Tactician web interface and engine.

 Tactician established an agreement in 2002 with Pathfinder Solutions (Australia) to resell the TacticianOne desktop software.

 In 2003, Geografia de Mercado partnered with Tactician to distribute their products and launch a Tactician website in Brazil.